Dried Fruit Tajine:

 You will make a sensation on Passover and all year-round with this treat!

-Tajine is the name of the earthenware pot that gave its name to all dishes cooked in it.
+It is the name of the earthenware pot that gave its name to all dishes cooked in it.
+The dish cooks on hot coal clay stove called majmar, and comes out impossibly fragrant and succulent.

 But of course, no problem using a good heavy wide bottom stainless steel pot, for dried fruit tajine and all tajines.

-No need to buy expensive cuts of lamb for dried fruit Tajine:
+No need to buy expensive cuts of lamb!

 There are plenty of very tender and decently priced cuts, such as shanks, or neck.
 If you start with bone-in parts, you will get a more complex more gelatinous sauce, but there are times where you might be cooking for a larger group and might not be able to accommodate the bones in your pot.
 In this case boned is fine too.